ostronic/datasaver/README.md

 - 📡 Optimized for low-data usage environments
 - 📦 Easy packaging: `.deb` and installer scripts included

+## 📦 Step 3: Cross-platform Packaging

+🧊 .AppImage (for all Linux distros)

+📦 .rpm (for Fedora, RHEL, CentOS)

+🌍 GitHub Actions to auto-build .deb and .rpm on push

 ---

 ## 🛠️ Installation